You can find us on

 Grade Level Programs

-Due to Covid, these programs are modified to meet recommended group gatherings and distancing.
-Currently student visits are limited to 20 students per day.
-Students and teachers must wear masks during their visit and physical distancing is practiced.
+These programs are modified to meet recommended group gatherings and distancing. .
+All unvaccinated students and teachers must wear masks indoors and practice physical distancing during their visit.

 PreK Focus—Real and Living: Students will understand the difference between real and unreal, living and non-living using puppets, wildlife mounts and education animals and what animals need to survive in the forest.
 They will learn how animals use their senses to help them find food and to survive.

 Kindergarten Focus—Organization and Development of Living Things: Students will observe plants and animals and describe how they are alike and how they are.
 Students will recognize that some books and other media portray animals and plants with characteristics and behaviors they do not have in real life.

 First Grade Focus—Plants: Students will learn about the life cycle of plants and trees, and what role the sun and water play in the life of a plant.

 Second Grade Focus—Interdependence: Students will understanding that all living things have basic needs that must be met for survival.
 Living things are found all over, under, and above Earth, but each is only able to live in habitats that meet its basic needs.